flim-labs/intensity-tracing-py/docs/index.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To directly test the application, skipping the installation requirements you can download an installer at this [link](https://github.com/flim-labs/intensity-tracing-py/releases/tag/v1.4) (_Note: you still need to have the FLIM LABS acquisition card_).
+To directly test the application, skipping the installation requirements you can download an installer at this [link](https://github.com/flim-labs/intensity-tracing-py/releases/tag/v1.4) (_Note: you still need to have the FLIM LABS Data Acquisition Card_).

 To get a local copy up and running follow these steps.